Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * `IP4_PUBLIC` - Validates for IPv4 addresses using only public ranges (without private and reserved ranges).
 * `IP6_PUBLIC` - Validates for IPv6 addresses using only public ranges (without private and reserved ranges).
 * `ALL_PUBLIC` - Validates all IP formats using only public ranges (without private and reserved ranges).

+#### Entity ipTraceable type

+Represents different events for triggering the IpTraceable extension.

+Can be one of the following options:

+* `NONE` - No IpTraceable extension (default).
+* `UPDATE` - On update.
+* `CREATE` - On create.
+* `CHANGE` - On property change.

+The generator transforms these values to the corresponding implementation as is.
+There are no differences made between the different ipTraceable types.
+So beside the actual entity class there won't be any code parts affected based on which ipTraceable type you use.

 #### Text field